GoBlackKnights - Army falls short to visiting Boston College, 27-24

 Not a GoBlackKnights.com subscriber?
 Join today for access to all our premium content and message board community.

-Perhaps two barometers that reflect Army’s play today.
+Perhaps a few barometers reflect Army’s play today.
 One was Head Coach Monken’s halftime remarks … “ Too many coaching and fundamental errors and frankly I am embarrassed.”

 The 2nd would be on during the 2nd quarter and Army trailing 6-0, but with the ball and 2nd & goal at the BC 5 (10:59), QB Bryson Daily misses wide-open tight end Joshua Lingenfelter.
 The Black Knights had to eventually settle for a field goal to close the gap, 6-3.